Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - Due to the change in the onboard power supply circuitry the 5V supply available for external devices is now 800mA.
 - Updated the external 5V input options to select between the 5V_EXT header and 5V_SBC
 - Change to a USB C connector.
-- Add a header for a wifi module - note this requires the module and firmware support to be completed.
+- Add a 2x6 header for an ESP wifi module - note this requires the module and firmware support to be completed.
 - Added an ACT indication LED as on other Duet 3 boards.
 This signals CAN-FD bus activity.
 - Added a 2x5 IDC header for a ribbon cable connection to a PanelDue with external SD card.
 - Improved ESD protection for temperature, tacho and other inputs.
 - Various component changes to work around supply chain shortages (except thos listed above this does not result in functional changes to the design).

 ## Revision v1.01a
 - DNP the jumpers for 5V power between the Duet and the SBC.
 A more modern SBC (e.g. RPi 4) needs too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
 Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give a under voltage warning.